 For a more in-depth presentation of where we are coming from, read the editorial issued with the first edition of Futures of Work.

-Harry Pitts – Harry is a Lecturer in Management at the University of Bristol and leads the Faculty Research Group for Perspectives on Work.
-He holds a PhD in Global Political Economy from the University of Bath.
-He is author of Critiquing Capitalism Today: New Ways to Read Marx (Palgrave) and, with Matt Bolton, Corbynism: A Critical Approach (Emerald).
-Engaged in debates about how the changing workplace is conceived in thought and practice through contributions to journals such as Economy & Society, he has been described by the Guardian as ‘perhaps the sharpest outside judge of the post-work movement’.
+Harry Pitts –Harry is a Lecturer in Management at the University of Bristol and leads the Faculty Research Group for Perspectives on Work.
+Engaged in debates about how the changing workplace is conceived in thought and practice through contributions to journals such as Economy & Society and a recent monograph, Critiquing Capitalism Today: New Ways to Read Marx (Palgrave), he has been described by the Guardian as ‘possibly the sharpest outside judge of the post-work movement’.
 As well as co-editor of Futures of Work, he is a member of the Associate Board of Work, Employment & Society.

 Katie Bales – Katie is a lecturer in Law at the University of Bristol specialising in labour law and migration.
 She holds a PhD in law from Northumbria University and has worked on external research projects for the Scottish Human Rights Commission and the Equality and Human Rights Commission.
 Katie has contributed to journals such as the Industrial Law Journal, Economy and Society, and the Journal of Social Welfare and Family Law.
 Her research centres on forced migration, labour law and the welfare state.
 Katie’s new research project focuses on the political economy of state organised forms of work including prison labour, workfare, community payback and labour within immigration detention.
 In addition to co-editing the Futures of Work blog, Katie is a trustee for the City of Sanctuary charity and a working group member for the Sanctuary Scholarships team at the University of Bristol.